The 25th Street Extension is now complete! The roadway opened to traffic on December 10, 2013.

 The second phase involved rehabilitating 25th Street from 2nd Avenue to 1st Avenue and was completed in 2009.

-The third phase involves the extention of 25th Street from 1st Avenue to Idylwyld Drive.
-This phase includes the construction of underground services, roadway construction and streetscaping.
-See below for activities planned in this phase, including traffic restrictions on Idylwyld Drive this summer.
-It is projected that the roadway will be open to traffic by fall 2013.
+The third phase involved the extention of 25th Street from 1st Avenue to Idylwyld Drive.
+This phase included the construction of underground services, roadway construction and streetscaping.

 Photo showing construction progress to October 4, 2012.